LiveHelperChat/doc/docs/bot/operator-not-responding.md

 * Auto responder has to be setup for the department
 * Bot has to be setup

-If you set text message directly in bot response it won't be send.
-Text message are saved only on child triggers, as in this scenario on success transfer.

 ## Setup bot

 In bot we will have two triggers